galeone/pgnet/README.md

 ## Dataset

-pgnet uses the PASCAL VOC 2012 train & test set.
+pgnet uses the PASCAL VOC 2012 train & test set, for train and test respectively.

 `build_trainval.py` generates a new dataset of cropped detected images and a csv file `ts.csv`.

 The cropper can handle every dataset that follows the PASCAL VOC 2012 structure.

 The script outputs the average size of the cropped images.
-For the PASCAL VOC 2012 dataset the average size is: 168x184.

-Here's some code:
+Here's some code to get the datasets and to build the cropped dataset.

 ```
 mkdir -p ~/data/PASCAL_2012/test